 Severe injuries typically cause more suffering, in terms of both physical pain and mental anguish, than minor injuries.

-For example, if you suffered severe burns in an auto accident, you may go through considerably more physical pain than if you break your wrist.
+For example, if you suffered severe burns in an auto accident, you may go through considerably more physical pain than if you broke your wrist.
 Burns usually cause severe, ongoing pain, more serious than other types of injuries.

 Imagine, for example, that you suffered incomplete spinal cord damage in an accident.
 You can still move around, but you have stilted movement patterns and struggle to move quickly.
 As a result, you can no longer participate in sports or many other activities.

-What protection does the insurance policy that covers the liable party offer in the event of an accident?
+What protection does the at-fault driver’s insurance policy cover in the event of an accident?

-However, if you have extensive medical expenses, the insurance policy that covers the liable party may not offer enough protection to cover the full amount.
-Consult with an attorney to learn more about the likely insurance coverage of the liable party and how it has the potential to influence your claim.
+Pain and suffering often represent the largest percentage of a personal injury claim, so if you have pain and suffering as well as extensive medical expenses, the insurance policy that covers the liable party may not offer enough protection to cover the full amount.
+Consult with an attorney to learn more about the insurance coverage of the liable party and how it has the potential to influence your claim.

 When it comes to personal injury claims, documentation and evidence go a long way toward helping your claim.
 You may need to provide clear evidence of how your injuries impact your life.
 Evidence may include: